Agiel/nt-wincond/README.md

 0 = Rank up (Default)
 n = n xp

+_sm_nt_wincond_ghost_reward_dead_
+Whether dead players should receive the ghost cap reward.
+0 = Disabled (Default)
+1 = Enabled

 ## Changelog

+### 0.0.10
+* Disabling survivor bonus no longer treats dead players as alive when rewarding ghost caps.
+* Added new cvar to determine whether to reward dead players for ghost caps.

 ### 0.0.9
 * Added option to disable the extra xp given to surviving players on the winning team.